rohitkathuria102/pers_project_1/README.md

 # pers_project_1
 CV_project_1
-This is my pers project-1 of classification of various images in 4 classes// CAT,CAR,HUMAN,DOG..
+This is my pers project-1 of classification of various images in 4 classes// CAT,CAR,PERSON,DOG..